Yttrium-tYcLief/sod-guides/enclave/boss2.md

 {: .highlight .fs-3}
 > **Shield Warden Stein**
 >
 > She will send 4 waves of Scarlet Infantry to form lines and advance towards you.
-There are two gaps in each line; run to the gaps, or take damage when they run into you.
+There are two gaps in each line.
+Each time one of the Infantry collides with you, you'll receive a stack of [Scarlet Phalanx](https://www.wowhead.com/classic/spell=1231775/scarlet-phalanx), a bleed that must simply be outhealed.
+This does stack but the damage isn't too brutal.
 >
 > {: .tip .fs-3}
-> The damage this mechanic puts out is not very punishing.
-Avoid it if it's easy to do so, but if you're actively fighting mobs or the boss, it's probably not worth the uptime loss to move out of the way, just eat the damage and healers adjust.
+> Avoid it if it's easy to do so, but if you're actively fighting mobs or the boss, it's probably not worth the uptime loss to move out of the way, just eat the damage and healers adjust.

 {: .highlight .fs-3}
 >**Arcanist Hilda**